 - Fresh ground black pepper, to taste

-- Roast the Carrots and Fennel: You’ll need a large bowl and two rimmed baking sheets.
+- Roast the Carrots and Fennel: You'll need a large bowl and two rimmed baking sheets.
 Preheat oven to 400ºF.
-Put the sliced carrots into the bowl.
 Cut the fennel bulbs in half lengthwise.
 Carefully cut out the little triangular core piece from each half.
 Then cut each half down the middle, through the hole where the core was.
-Pull off the outer leaf of each quarter, if it’s brown or bruised.
-Cut each quarter into 1/4-inch thick slices, lengthwise (see photo in the post) Put cut fennel in the bowl with the carrots.
-Add 3 tablespoons olive oil and 1/2 teaspoon salt and a few grinds of pepper.
-Toss to coat.
-Spread carrots and fennel pieces out into a single layer on two rimmed baking trays.
-Cook in the upper and lower shelves of the oven for 30 minutes, flipping the vegetable over with a spatula and switching the position of the trays halfway through.
-Transfer vegetables to a bowl.
-Keep the oven on and don’t wash trays – you’ll use them to roast the squash.
+Pull off any brown or bruised outer leaves.
+Cut each quarter into ¼-inch thick slices, lengthwise (see photo in the post).
+Toss fennel with 1½ tablespoons olive oil, ¼ teaspoon salt and a few grinds of pepper.
+Spread out on baking sheet.
+Toss carrots with 1½ tablespoons oil, 1 teaspoon fennel seeds, ¼ teaspoon salt and a few grinds of pepper.
+Arrange on second baking sheet.
+Cook carrots and fennel in the upper and lower shelves of the oven for 30 minutes, flipping the vegetable over with a spatula and switching the position of the trays halfway through.
+Transfer vegetables to a platter but keep the oven on and don't wash trays - you'll use them to roast the squash.

-- Prepare and Roast the Squash: Lay the squash on it’s side and cut it in half through the middle – not through the root ends.
-Then slice off each root end.
-Scoop out the seeds from each half so you have two empty cylinders.
-Cut 1/4-inch slices across, making thin circles of squash.
-Repeat with the other squash.
-Put the slices in a large bowl.
-Add two tablespoons olive oil, two tablespoons balsamic vinegar or pomegranate molasses and 1/2 teaspoon salt.
-Toss to coat.
-Spread squash out into a single layer on the two baking trays and cook in the top and bottom of the oven for 30-35 minutes, until soft, flipping squash and switching the position of the trays halfway through.
+- Prepare and Roast the Squash: Lay the squash on it's side and cut it in half crosswise, through the middle (not through the root ends).
+Slice off each root end.
+Scoop out the seeds from each squash half so you have two hollow squash cylinders.
+Cut squash into ¼-inch slices crosswise, which will give you circles of squash.
+In a large bowl, toss squash rings with 2 tablespoons olive oil, 2 tablespoons balsamic vinegar or pomegranate molasses and ½ teaspoon salt.
+Spread out into a single layer on the two rimmed baking sheets and cook in the top and bottom of the oven for 30-35 minutes, until soft, flipping squash and switching the position of the trays halfway through.

 - Cook the Asparagus: Spread 1 tablespoon olive oil over the bottom of a large skillet, and heat over medium-high heat.
 Cook asparagus, shifting and tossing them gently, for 4-7 minutes, depending on how thin they are, until they are bright green, crisp-tender, and browned in spots.
 Transfer to a plate.
 For very fat asparagus add a tablespoon of water, cover the pot, and let them steam for a few minutes after browning.